EvaMaeRey/everyday_ggplot2_extension/README.md

 But then one day you may find yourself with a loss for graphical words within ggplot2.
 At some point ggplot2 will *seem* to fail to give you the fluid ggplot2 experience.
 One day you will find yourself saying, ’Why aren’t I flying?"
-This might be a moment to check your grammar prowess; or it might be a moment to turn to ggplot2 extension(s)\!
+This might be a moment to double-check your grammar prowess; or it might be a moment to turn to ggplot2 extension(s)\!

 If, after browsing existing extensions, the [extensions gallery](https://exts.ggplot2.tidyverse.org/gallery/) and the [Awesome